DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 Clearly, `faster =/= better`.

 # What's really going on then?
 We're far better off asking questions with more nuance if we want to understand what this correlation between speed and rank is hinting at.
-That correlation lets us know that higher ranked players are moving more quickly on average, but other data will show us how.
+That correlation lets us know that higher ranked players are moving more quickly on average, but looking at a broader scope of variables will help us understand **how** they do it.

 ![Graph](/img/speed chart.png){: .center-block :}